Saudi student opens fire at Florida Naval base, killing 3

-The assault, which ended when a sheriff’s deputy killed the attacker, was the secondfatal shooting at a U.S. Navy base this week and prompted a massive law enforcement response and base lockdown.
+However, a national security expert from the Heritage Foundation warned against making an immediate link to terrorism.

-Twelve people were hurt in the attack, including the two sheriff’s deputies who were the first to respond, Escambia County Sheriff David Morgan said.
-One of the deputies was shot in the arm and the other in the knee, and both were expected to recover, he said.
+Charles “Cully” Stimson cautioned against assuming that “because he was a Saudi national in their air force and he murdered our people, that he is a terrorist.”

 The shooter was a member of the Saudi military who was in aviation training at the base, Florida Gov. Ron DeSantis said at a news conference.
-DeSantis spokesman Helen Ferre later said that DeSantis learned about the shooter’s identity from briefings with FBI and military officials.
+DeSantis spokesman Helen Ferre later said the governor learned about the shooter’s identity from briefings with FBI and military officials.

 Earlier Friday, two U.S. officials identified the student as a second lieutenant in the Saudi Air Force, and said authorities were investigating whether the attack was terrorism-related.
 They spoke on condition of anonymity to disclose information that had not yet been made public.